 External beam radiation uses special machines.
 They administer a high dose of radiation directly to the cancer site.
 A small amount of healthy tissue at the margins of the tumor is also affected.
 Different machines are used for tumors of various types or in different locations in the body.

 Recently, studies have shown that, for many (but not all) patients, a four week course of radiation is just as effective as a six week course of radiation, with no difference in side effects.
-UPMC Pinnacle physicians offer short-course radiation to appropriate patients in order to reduce their overall treatment time.
+UPMC in Central Pa. physicians offer short-course radiation to appropriate patients in order to reduce their overall treatment time.

 Some patients with early-stage breast cancer may choose to receive balloon breast brachytherapy.
 It is a kind of internal radiation therapy that is used after a lumpectomy.
 A balloon with a special tube at the end is placed where the tumor was by the surgeon.
 A radioactive seed is placed through the tube into the balloon for a few minutes.
 The radiation is used to kill any remaining cancer cells.
 The seed is removed after several minutes.
 Balloon breast brachytherapy requires a shorter treatment period.
 A total of 10 treatments are usually given over five days.
 The balloon is removed when the treatment is done.
 Sometimes, what is found at surgery shows that a patient is not a candidate for balloon brachytherapy, and the balloon is removed.
 These patients then receive either standard external beam or hypofractionated radiation.